juliangaal/ros-cl-tools/README.md

-# rosrc
+# ros_cl_tools - ROS Command Line Tools

-All the ROS things you source in `.bashrc` are in a single file, for clarity.
+ROS Command Line Tools are a number of bash function that make your life easier while developing with ROS

-## Functions
+## Features

 ### Connect
 ```